CharlesThawnpi/movievirus-docs/master-implementation-plan.md

   * daily cap reset boundary must use Asia/Yangon timezone
   * daily cap resets at 00:00 MMT (UTC+06:30)
   * failed validation cooldown = 5 failed attempts -> 5 minute cooldown

+### C.2.3 Fair Use Protection
+ * failed validation does not deduct quota
+ * file not found does not deduct quota
+ * delivery failure does not deduct quota
+ * duplicate ignored does not deduct quota

 ### C.2.4 Backend Core Decision Engine